-Environment Article §1-301(d), Annotated Code of Maryland, requires the Maryland Department of the Environment (MDE or Department) to report annual performance results for specific regulatory programs, and the penalty dollars collected and deposited into several funds.
-This report is intended to fulfill that statutory requirement.
+Environment Article §1-301(d), Annotated Code of Maryland, requires the Maryland Department of the Environment (Department or MDE) to report annual performance results for specific regulatory programs, and the penalty dollars collected and deposited into several funds.
 In addition to the required information, this report also includes MDE's other enforcement programs, additional information about each program, and additional data about the activities and facilities that are subject to regulation under the article.